Turbulent processes and mean-field dynamo: The catastrophic quenching problem

 \section{The catastrophic quenching problem}

 Since the 1990s, a problem emerged in that numerical dynamo solutions were found to depend on the value of the microphysical magnetic diffusivity.
-Typically, the strengths of the mean-fields then decreases with increasing magnetic Reynolds number.
+Typically, the strength of the mean-fields then decreases with increasing magnetic Reynolds number.
 This is unusual and does not have any correspondence with ordinary hydrodynamics where the large-scale dynamics is usually already captured at moderate fluid Reynolds numbers.
 In its original form, the catastrophic quenching problem refers to the finding that the volume-averaged electromotive force scales with the microphysical magnetic diffusivity, and thus goes to zero when $\eta\to0$.
 To some extent, this is a problem related to the use of periodic boundary conditions.
 However, even for astrophysically more realistic boundary conditions, numerical simulations reveal that there is still a problem.
+Plasma relaxation experiments have identified the role of magnetic helicity as the main culprit in causing $\eta$-dependent large-scale dynamics and catastrophic quenching.
+We therefore begin by briefly reviewing the essential findings.